London Overground performance

 - Encourage customers to claim a service delay refund if eligible

 Each of our stations has a 'Disruption Kit', an easily accessible box of useful tools for staff to deliver the service to our customers during service disruption.
 The kits, containing items such as our alternative route plans, local bus route maps, barrier tape, loudhailers, and high visibility clothing.
+We have recently equipped all stations with bespoke disruption posters highlighting the alternative routes relevant to the station.

-On the train we will:
+On the train we will endeavour to:

 - Make an announcement as soon as possible following a prolonged station stop